 In addition, Access to Work can help you if your health or disability affects the way you do your job.
 Accessed through the Jobcentre Plus, grants cannot be given retrospectively however you need to apply as an individual.

-Line Managers should undertake the Implementing Reasonable Adjustments course.
+Line Managers should undertake the mandatory Implementing Reasonable Adjustments course.
 The course will equip you with a practical understanding of what the law means when it talks about “disability” and “reasonable adjustments”.
 And it gives everyone clear guidance on how to identify and implement reasonable adjustments effectively.

 Line Managers can also learn how to recognise the signs of workplace stress and to support their staff by accessing the Mentally Healthy Workplace online course.